thejerf/abtime/README.md

 This is at least beta quality now, and if you're thinking about using it, bear in mind that what it really offers is a structure, not a huge pile of code.
 Should the code turn out incorrect, it would be easy for you to fix.

+# Commit Signing

+Starting with the commit after 3003eee879c, I will be signing this repository with the ["jerf" keybase account](https://keybase.io/jerf).
+If you are viewing this repository through GitHub, you should see the commits as showing as "verified" in the commit view.

+(Bear in mind that due to the nature of how git commit signing works, there may be runs of unverified commits; what matters is that the top one is signed.)